vrsrajawat/Solidity-project/README.md

 # Solidity-project
 # Solidity Smart Contracts Repository
 Welcome to the Solidity Smart Contracts repository!
-This repository contains a collection of simple smart contracts, including the MyToken contract, which is an implementation of a basic token contract using the ERC20 standard.
+Here, you'll find a curated collection of simple smart contracts, among which is the MyToken contract.
+MyToken is an implementation of a basic token contract adhering to the ERC20 standard.

 ## Contracts Included